zecho/AliceBundle/Resources/doc/advanced-usage.md

 ## Using Data loaders

-Sometime, you will want to omit some fixtures or used fixtures from another bundle.
-This can be achieved by using the a data loader, which is a class implementing the [`Hautelook\Doctrine\DataFixtures\LoaderInterface`](Doctrine/DataFixtures/LoaderInterface.php) or extending [`Hautelook\Doctrine\DataFixtures\AbstractLoader`](Doctrine/DataFixtures/AbstractLoader.php).
+Sometime, you will want to omit some fixtures or use fixtures from another bundle.
+This can be achieved by using the data loader, which is a class implementing the [`Hautelook\Doctrine\DataFixtures\LoaderInterface`](Doctrine/DataFixtures/LoaderInterface.php) or extending [`Hautelook\Doctrine\DataFixtures\AbstractLoader`](Doctrine/DataFixtures/AbstractLoader.php).
 You can then specify the fixtures you wish to use by giving an absolute or relative path or even with the `@BundlenameBundle` notation:

 ```php
 <?php